tytydraco/yessleep/out/An_App_Used_By_Billionaires.md

 From a typical home screen, the app is unassuming.
 The logo changes from user to user, and so do the words beneath it.
 The common color schematics have been muted greys and blues.
 My version of the app was named Ripple.
 Upfront it looks like an uninteresting app.
 It could easily be mistaken as a utility that's bundled with the operating system.

 That is until it loads.
 And again.
 Even getting to the menu, which is often designed to mimic a filter app or some kind of health tracker.
-And if they did their due diligence, then all the buttons would work.
-Which is what generally stops most people from digging further.
+If they've done their due diligence, and all the buttons work.
+It will generally stop most people from digging further.
 But it's like walking into a paper skyscraper.
 Something is off, even if it does look solid.
 And within a few clicks, experience tells me that this is a DD.

 They're rare in the wild.
 Serving essentially as a front gate for apps.
 It was once widely used by 8-bit video game developers who needed to jump through different stages of a game from the menu screen.